lutzmad/vscode-m4_highlight/extension/README.md

 # M4 README

-This is the README for your extension "Core M4".
+This is the README for your extension "M4 Core".
 After writing up a brief description, we recommend including the following sections.

 This is a simple M4 core syntax highlighting extension.